-Note: Parameters n.SP, n.P, n.I, n.D, n.Pc, n.Ic, n.Dc (n=1 to 8) correspond to the target setpoint number selected in the target setpoint number selection (SPNO).
+Note: Parameters n.SP, n.P, n.I, n.D, n.Pc, n.Ic, n.Dc (n=1 to 8) and submenu n.PID (n=1 to 8) correspond to the target setpoint number selection (SPNO).

 The target setpoint ramp rate setting function prevents the target setpoint form changing suddenly.
 It is possible to set the upward and downward changing rate (i.e., ramp rate) independently in the parameters UPR and DNR.
 The unit of the ramp rate (hour, or minute) is specified in TMU.